maar34/collect.maar.world/collections/_documentation/04-int-players.md

 ![]({{ site.baseurl }}/img/docs/maar-world-max-msp-software.png)

-At Maar World, we are committed to rethinking musical creation and virtual worlds for a new era of music compatible with the Metaverse era.
+At Maar World, we are committed to rethinking musical creation.
 We believe that the future of music will grow in the [nibble](/docs/ent-worlds/glossary.html#nibble), collaborative, immersive, and full of endless possibilities.
 Whether you’re a musician, a fan, or just someone who’s curious about what’s possible, we invite you to join us on this journey of exploration and discovery.